takashito/ew-graphql-rest-federation/README.md

 Routing to rest api to fullfill query will be done by graqhpl engine.
 <br>

+when you hit these example URLs, you may see error due to EdgeWorker initialization timeout, but after hitting URL 2,3 times, it should work. <br>

 ## Example URLs without Debug info
 ```
 https://ewdemo.test.edgekey.net/federation/graphql?query={book(id:3){name,authors{name},publisher{name}}}